-A note of warning however - when analysing income and expenditure for specific activities, bear in mind that while the direct expenses relating to specific activities may be identifiable, general overhead expenditure incurred by the NFP may not be allocated to expenses relating to specific activities.
-For example, the employee costs of \$99,836 incurred by Koala Ridge in 20XC may have included the cost of employees undertaking some of the specific activities set out in the above table, which has not subsequently been allocated to the direct expenses relating to the specific activities.
+A note of warning, however; when analysing income and expenditure for specific activities, bear in mind that while the direct expenses relating to specific activities may be identifiable, general overhead expenditure incurred by the NFP may not be allocated to expenses relating to specific activities.

-In addition to income and expenditure, the statement of comprehensive income also includes other gains and losses generated during the year.
+In addition to income and expenditure, the statement of comprehensive revenue and expenses also includes other gains and losses generated during the year.
 These other gains and losses are not included in the calculation of the surplus or deficit arising.
 One example is a revaluation gain on a non-financial asset, such as land.
 Because the revaluation gain is not available as a resource to the entity until the asset is disposed, the gain is not included in calculating the NFP's surplus or deficit.
-The statement of comprehensive income of Koala Ridge does not include any such gains or losses as none arose in 20XB or 20XC.